MichaelEclavea/Hot_Sauce/README.md

 ## Project Functionality
 1. App.js will initialize json file to localStorage
-2. Landing page actions: delete item, render items from localStorage, sends Card.js items from list as props.
+2. Landing page actions: delete item, render items from localStorage, send data to Cards.js all items from the list as props.
-3. Add product page: takes all values for adding new item to sauce list, saves to localStorage
+3. Add product page: takes all values for adding new item to existing sauce list and saves new item to localStorage
 4. Single product page: gets url params (product name) and filters from product list matching product name, displays single product returned.

 ## Run Project Locally

-#### Steps:
-1. git clone from repo
-*install dependencies*
+#### Steps to install repo:
+1. from the main page of github repository, click the clipboard to copy repo's url.
-2. From your terminal, in the project root folder,
+2. From your terminal, in your local computer, pick a location where you would like the project to be saved.
-run: $ npm i
-*after dependencies install*
-3. From your terminal, run $ npm start.
+3. Enter the command in your terminal: *git clone* (copied url)
+4. Press: *enter*

+Once the repo is finished installing...
+5. Enter the command in your terminal: *npm i*
+6. Press: *enter*

+##### *npm i* - install's all the project dependencies needed to run the application.

+After dependencies are finished installing...
+- Now its time to start the application
+7. From your terminal type: *npm start*
+8. Press: *enter*

-** Hot Sauce app will run on localhost in browser.
+###### Congrats!
+Hot Sauce app will run on localhost in the browser.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Runs the app in the development mode.\